zenyuzien/zenyuzien/README.md

 Right now, I'm:
 🛠️ Writing a compiler for custom hardware as part of my internship
 🧠 Building a basic quantum computing library (`mimiQ++`)
-💻 Developing a simple kernel from scratch (`nectarineOS`), but its on hold for sometime now, I'll get back to it.
+💻 Developing a simple kernel from scratch (`nectarineOS`), but on hold for a while now, will get back soon 🤞.
 🌱 Setting up a space for easy contributions to mimiQ++

 ### 📊 Most Used Languages